 To learn more about the Foothill Symphonic Winds, click here.

-For the 2015-16 performance year, the FSW will continue to rehearse Wednesday evenings at the Blach Middle School, 1120 Covington Road, Los Altos.
+For the 2016-17 performance year, the FSW will continue to rehearse Wednesday evenings at the Blach Middle School, 1120 Covington Road, Los Altos.
 We will continue meeting in Fall, Winter, and Spring sessions.
-Our first rehearsal of the Spring session will be Wednesday, March 30, 2016, beginning at 7:30 PM.
+Our first rehearsal of the Fall session will be Wednesday, September 28, 2016, beginning at 7:30 PM.
 Our first rehearsals of each session are open to all qualified musicians.
 Enrollment can be accomplished at the first rehearsals as well as on-line.
 To register for a session or to pay dues, please click here: Register

 David Bruce Adams became the Director of the Foothill Symphonic Winds in September 1993, after performing for many years as lead trumpeter for the group.
 His professional conducting experience includes three years as the Assistant Conductor of the San Jose Municipal Band.
 Mr. Adams earned his Bachelor of Music degree from Boston University, where he studied trumpet with John Coffey and Roger Voisin of the Boston Symphony Orchestra.
 He later earned his Master of Arts degree at San Jose State University while teaching music and directing bands in the Cupertino Union School District.
 For fourteen years he was Instrumental Music Director at Palo Alto High School, where his concert and jazz bands won numerous awards.
 In 1987, Mr Adams received a Fellowship for advanced music studies at Northwestern University.
 In 1998 he chose to teach music in the Palo Alto elementary schools so that he could spend more time with his wife and young son.
 He continues to perform professionally with many Bay Area ensembles and is an active adjudicator for jazz, orchestra and band festivals in Northern California.
 He has served as president of the Santa Clara County Band Directors' Association and as Area Representative for the California Music Educators Association.